lifepillar/nanoc4-template/README.md

         git checkout -b gh-pages

-5. Create at least one commit in the public repo:
+5. Create at least one commit in the `gh-pages` branch:

         git add -A
         git commit "Initial commit."